MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-scale-out.md

 ## Configure scale-out for a dataset

-Power BI dataset scale-out is enabled by default for your tenant.
-To learn how to get scale-out status, enable, or disable scale-out for a dataset by using PowerShell, see [Configure Power BI dataset scale-out](service-premium-scale-out-configure.md).
+Dataset scale-out is enabled by default for your tenant.
+To learn how to get scale-out status, enable, or disable scale-out for a dataset by using PowerShell, see [Configure dataset scale-out](service-premium-scale-out-configure.md).

 ## Connect to a specific dataset type